mehmetAliSarigul/HackerrankRepository/README.md

 # hackerRankSolutions

-this repository for hackerRank solutionsss
+this repository for hackerRank solutions

 --